danielaparker/jsoncons/doc/Examples.md

 By default, jsoncons parses a number with an exponent or fractional part into a double precision floating point number.
-If you wish, you can keep the number as a string with semantic tagging `big_decimal`, using the `lossless_number` option.
+If you wish, you can keep the number as a string with semantic tagging `bigdec`, using the `lossless_number` option.
 You can then put it into a `float`, `double`, a boost multiprecision number, or whatever other type you want.